 Light is reflected by inclusions within the gemstone; asterism however doesn’t just happen with any type of inclusion.
 Firstly inclusions must be orientated in a parallel fashion like fibres, needles and hollow tubes (bear in mind these inclusions are minute and are very great in numbers).

-As you can see in this image these inclusions not only lie parallel to each other they also occur in three different directions.
-The stone must be cut in the correct orientation and always cut cabochon in order to best display asterism.
+As you can see in the image these inclusions not only lie parallel to each other they also occur in three different directions.
+The stone must be cut in the correct way and always cut cabochon in order to best display asterism.
 When a light source is shone directly on top of the cut stone the line of light reflected back will be perpendicular to the inclusions and will appear as a six-rayed star (see orange coloured lines).

 Sapphires in particular can also appear as a rare twelve-rayed star.